Tenants' Rights: The Real Story

 complaints were even accepted by the City, and of those, fewer than

-half - a total of only 21 - were resolved by the City.
+half - a total of only 21 - had been resolved in any way.
 This track record hardly

 merits taking more $160,000 out of the pockets of Laramie tenants, via taxes